“National Discipline: The Key to our Future”

-If these land other monetary and fiscal measures that are being considered can be successfully implemented, then the base will have been laid for an economic structure that will not only be able to overcome the present foreign exchange difficulties of the country but also enable the country to achieve a consistently high rate of growth.
+If these and other monetary and fiscal measures that are being considered can be successfully implemented, then the base will have been laid for an economic structure that will not only be able to overcome the present foreign exchange difficulties of the country but also enable the country to achieve a consistently high rate of growth.

 An Explanation of the Balance of Payments Problem

 The question is often asked: Why were our dollar expenditures more than our dollar earnings?
 Let me remind our people that this is a free society; that up to now we have not imposed controls.
-Correspondingly, we were all free to import, to travel and to spend abroad as much as each could afford.
-Today government expenditures have therefore been restrained, public works projects suspended except the maintenance of communications and the continuation of on-going projects, credit has been restricted, industrial and commercial loans by government financing institutions have been stopped.
+Correspondingly, we were all free to import, to travel, and to spend abroad as much as each could afford.
+Today, government expenditures have therefore been restrained, public works projects suspended except the maintenance of communications and the continuation of ongoing projects, credit has been restricted, industrial and commercial loans by government financing institutions have been stopped.
 So have the guarantees given by the Development Bank of the Philippines and the Philippine National Bank been suspended.

 This emphasizes the need to promote and to diversify exports.